drcervantes/REmuBox/README.md

 In the root directory of the project, there is a Bash script named [install.sh](https://github.com/drcervantes/REmuBox/blob/master/install.sh) which outlines the installation process for a fresh install onto a live disk.
 This may be referenced as a guide to assist with the installation process.

-Xenial is the distribution used in the installation process that follows.
+Xenial Xerus is the distribution used in the installation process that follows.
 If you wish to use a different Ubuntu distribution, just substitute the name.

-##### Requirements
+#### 2.1 Requirements
 REmuBox requires the following for each installation:
 * Python 2.7 (tested with 2.7.15)
 * Pipenv (https://docs.pipenv.org/)